 The Image Decoders modules are some additional modules to the Display module.
 The decoders belong to distinct modules, and either or several may be installed.

-In the platform configuration file, check UI > Image PNG Decoder to install the runtime PNG decoder.
+In the VEE Port configuration file, check UI > Image PNG Decoder to install the runtime PNG decoder.
 Check UI > Image BMP Monochrome Decoder to install the runtime BMP monochrom decoder.